wordgen/cli/README.md

 ## Wordlists

-The wordlists used in this program are from the [wordgen/wordlists repository].
+The wordlists used in this program are from the [wordgen/wordlists] repository.
 You can switch which wordlist the words are generated from with the `-l, --list` option.

-You can also use a local file with the option.
+You can also use a local wordlist file with the `-f, --file` option.
+The file must be a text file with one word per line.

 ## Reproducible Builds